faizan4devloper/band-landing-page/README.md

   useEffect(() => {
     const fetchData = async () => {
+      if (!file) return;  // Only fetch if a file is uploaded

       try {
         const response = await axios.post(
           'dummy',  // Replace with your actual API URL